FacundoJulia25/FacundoJulia25/README.md

 ##  🔎 Who I am?

-### My name is Facundo Juliá, 22 years old, Argentine!.
-I'm a full stack web developer.
-Soy una persona con mucha confianza, curiosidad por lo desconocido y sobre todo tenacidad a la hora de enfrentar situaciones que involucren resolución de problemas.
+### My name is Facundo Juliá, 24 years old, Argentine!.
+I'm an xperienced Full Stack Developer with 6 months of hands-on experience in Front End Development
+with certifications in web development.
+Proven good skills in Vue.js, Nuxt.js, HTML, CSS, and Tailwind CSS.
+Seeking a challenging role as a Junior Full Stack Software Developer where I can leverage my technical skills and contribute to innovative solutions while further expanding my knowledge across a wide range of technologies.
 <br>

 ## ⚙️ Tech skills: